What is digital transformation, and why is it non-negotiable in 2026?

 - Long-term (9–18 months): transformative changes — business model innovation, AI-powered solutions

-Step 4: Identify Quick Wins
+Step 4: Identify quick wins

 Find projects that are: